NguyenPhamMinhQuan/SC1015_Online-Shopping_Model/README.md

 ## What did we learn from this project?

-- Memory handling
+- Memory handling: StackOverflow, Del, and inplace=True
-- Neural Networks, Keras and Tensorflow
+- Ensemble Modelling: Bagging and Boosting
-- Logistic Regression from sklearn
-- API Usage
-- Other packages such as tqdm, json, requests
+- Tuning Hyperparameters with GridSearch
+- Extreme Gradient Boost (XGBoost) Classifier
+- Tuning of XGBoost using cross-validation (cv)
+- Concepts of F-score and Feature Performance analysis (based on 'gain')
 - Collaborating using GitHub
-- Concepts about Precision, Recall, and F1 Score

 ## References